gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	each later state remains shaped by transformed prior organization rather than beginning from zero
 -	that plateau can also loosen gradually while still carrying weakened organizational constraint
 - transformed prior organization can also recede from active lower-order organization into weak background constraint without being erased
+- clearer independent separation can stabilize after plateau decay while prior shared organization persists only as weak transformed background constraint

 So memory here is not merely archival retention.

 It appears operationally as the continued causal activity of transformed prior coherence, sometimes as active lower-order organization and sometimes as weakened background constraint after dominance has passed.
 That is why selection through coherence is non-binary: the past remains structurally active inside the downgraded present.
 Cycle 44 makes this more precise: non-binary selection does not only mean that prior organization can remain actively present in downgraded form.
 It also means that prior organization can fade into weaker constraint while still shaping the boundary conditions of later states.
 In that sense, memory is graded organizational carry-forward rather than all-or-nothing retention.
+Cycle 46 makes the ladder clearer still: transformed coherence can appear as active lower-order organization, then as weakening organization, then as weak background constraint inside a stabilized independent regime.

 ---

 ### 13. The architecture can reject, re-admit, confirm, begin to de-confirm, fully de-confirm, preserve explicit ambiguity, restart cleanly after contradiction, and register fresh weak recoupling after restart

-Cycles 5–45 together are especially important.
+Cycles 5–46 together are especially important.
 -	Cycle 5 showed disciplined rejection of an unsupported weak coupling
 -	Cycle 6 showed disciplined re-opening when reciprocal alignment and co-motion raised coherence again
 -	Cycle 7 showed provisional confirmation when that co-motion persisted across an additional interval